 Embrace imperfection like it’s your best friend forever because that’s what separates the visible from the invisible.

-3. Fear is Your New Best Friend
+3. Make Fear Your New Best Friend

 Fear is part of every entrepreneur’s story.
 Most of them won’t tell you about it until they’ve reached some degree of success, and tell me if you haven’t heard this a thousand times: “I was so scared at first, but I did it, and you can too!”